 - Infants as young as 3 months are aware that their behaviors’ impact others.
 When mom does not respond to baby, the infant increases vocalizations to get mom’s attention.

 - Increasingly, orthopedists are seeing more hip issues.
 They believe this is because of widespread swaddling.
 The latest recommendation is to leave hips loose until baby is 3 months old.
 If a baby’s hip does become dislocated and is not treated by 6 months of age, the hip may need surgical intervention for proper development.
+Lot of skin issues can be sorted by using discoid eczema treatment but sometimes yu may need ortho help.

 - Parents should also be mindful of baby’s hip development when choosing a baby carrier.
 In the baby’s first 6 weeks of life, the joints are very loose and the hips should not be forced into extension.
 Side-carrying positions are ideal for proper hip development.
 After 6 months of age, the position doesn’t matter that much.